kelstopper/drl_navigation/README.md

 ===

 When using this environment it will cost money!
 Make sure to shut down and terminate the environment you create.
 Secondly, it will train, but it will take a long time.
 There are likely some improvements that can be made but in its current state it will use a lot of GPU time.
 To see an example of this project that can be run on CPU use the above DQN or Double DQN

+You don't need to use the NoVis Environment for this.
+The below instructions setup a virtual screen that will render and return the visuals.

 You should also be able to run this network locally by executing the command